Post Summary: What Separates Web Design Advice From a Sales Pitch

 The Limo Driver Who Didn’t Get Pitched

 One of our clients runs a limo service.
 We built his website.
-During a review, we noticed his Google Business Profile didn’t even have a photo.
+During a review, we noticed his local business listing didn’t even have a photo on it.
 We dug in deeper, asked for manager access, and the whole thing needed work.

 He did it.
 Turned out just fine.
 Problem solved.
 Win win.